Rockmart Woman's Club

 Rockmart Woman's Club is a historic building in Rockmart, Georgia.
 The club was organized in 1906 and became an affiliate of the Georgia Federation of Women's Clubs in 1913.
 In 1922, the club moved into the eponymous building designed by W. Roy Reece.
-It was added to the National Register of Historic Places In 1995.
-It is located on North Marble Street and is part of the Cedartown Waterworks-Woman's Building-Big Spring Park Historic District.
+It was added to the National Register of Historic Places in 1995.
+It is located on North Marble Street between College and Ivy and is part of the Cedartown Waterworks-Woman's Building-Big Spring Park Historic District.